 - having insect nests removed by professionals

-- not leaving canned drinks uncovered when outside.
+- not leaving canned drinks uncovered when you’re outside because wasps and bees can crawl inside.

 Chemical allergies and intolerances

-Chemicals in common items such as metal jewellery, clothing dye, adhesive dressings and glues can cause allergic reactions of the skin called contact dermatitis.
-Your child might also react to creams, ointments or sunscreen used on his skin.
-These reactions are usually not life-threatening and don’t involve allergy antibodies.
+Chemicals in common items like metal jewellery, clothing dye, adhesive dressings and glues can cause allergic reactions of the skin called contact dermatitis.
+Your child might also react to creams, ointments or sunscreen used on her skin.
+These reactions are usually not life-threatening.

 Keep your house as ‘smell free’ as possible by minimising the use of perfumed cleaning products or air fresheners.
 These can irritate your child’s skin and nose.